pangolinjs/core/README.md

 ```

 #### Includes
 These files can be included in all other files (even in other includes).
-The process is comparable to PHP's *include*.
+The process is comparable to PHP's `include`.

 Includes are located in `src/html/partials/includes`.
-The Handlebars renderer accesses them relative to the `partials` folder.
+The Handlebars renderer accesses them relative to the `src/html/partials` folder.

 The syntax `{{> "includes/example" }}` includes the file `src/html/partials/includes/example.hbs`.

 #### Pages and Components
 Pages are the actual web pages displayed by the browser.<br>
 Components are reference pages for smaller UI parts.
-The gulp task `production` will not render them.<br>
+The gulp task `production` will not render them.

 The `default` gulp task injects a flyout menu into pages and components for easier navigation during development.

 Pages are located in `src/html/pages`, components in `src/html/components`.

 The YAML front matter between `---` contains general information like the page title and description.
 This will be used primarily by layouts.
+You can add additional information, which can be accessed via `{{file.meta.key}}`.
+Replace `key` with the name from the front matter.

 ```html
 ---